 PREVENTION - to raise awareness of the risks people face from fire and other types of emergency.
-This will focus on those most vulnerable
+This will focus on those most vulnerable and our focus is on education and early intervention to prevent emergencies from happening

 PROTECTION - to promote and enforce fire safety arrangements in buildings that fall within relevant legislation.
 This is to ensure buildings and occupants are as safe as possible